Table of Contents

 Note

-H264 is not available on some devices (such as Windows).
-It is generally recommended to use Auto, which will automatically select the appropriate format based on the device.
+H264 is unavailable on some devices (e.g., Windows).
+Generally, Auto is recommended, which automatically selects the appropriate format based on the device.

 Note

-On XREAL, data recorded in Obsolete format cannot be used for simulation and is only for feedback purposes.
+On XREAL, recording data in Obsolete format cannot be used for simulation runs and is only for reporting issues.

-• For simulation, use data recorded in H264 format.
+• For simulation runs, use data recorded in H264 format.

-• For feedback, use data recorded in Obsolete format.
+• For reporting issues, use data recorded in Obsolete format.

-You can use RecordingFormat to check the current recording format.
+You can use RecordingFormat to view the current recording format.

-Set AutoStart to true before the session starts to enable recording when the session begins, for example:
+Set AutoStart to true before starting the session to start recording when the session starts, for example:

 frameRecorder.AutoStart = true;